expressjs/expressjs.com/4x/en/api/req-cookies.md

-This object requires the `cookieParser()` middleware for use.
-It contains cookies sent by the user-agent.
-If no cookies are sent, it defaults to `{}`.
+When using [cookie-parser](https://www.npmjs.com/package/cookie-parser) middleware, this property is an object that contains cookies sent by the request.
+If the request contains no cookies, it defaults to `{}`.

 ```js
 // Cookie: name=tj